bee7er/tripper/bereadme.txt

     When selecting a snippet do not include the calling function

-    Add lists to the Question type list

     Add response and required details to edit question

-    Edit question:

-        The text for the question is just a comment in the action diagram

-        Response:

-            free-format - text
-            currency - 10,2
-            percentage - 0 to 100

-            list - of discrete conditions

-        Have a response type and subclass that

     Pass in the zoom list so we avoid recursion